Skip to main content

 Managing Collections in CRO Billing

-This training article outlines the Collections feature within CRO Billing.
+This training article outlines the Interactive Collections feature within CRO Billing.

-Collections is a focused, streamlined workflow for handling past-due accounts, documenting communication, and processing payments smoothly, eliminating the need to mark up paper printouts or switch between multiple screens.
+Collections is a focused, streamlined interactive workflow for handling past-due accounts, documenting communications, and processing payments, eliminating the need to manually mark up paper printouts or switch between multiple screens.
 It guides you step by step in managing your payments effectively and staying informed about your business's financial health.

 The Collections Main Page